Illinois's 13th congressional district

 The 13th congressional district of Illinois is currently represented by Democrat Nikki Budzinski.

-Redistricting

-2020 redistricting
+Recent election results from statewide races

+Composition

-Following the 2020 census and the subsequent redistricting cycle, the 13th congressional district was significantly altered to include sections of the cities of Champaign, Springfield, and the Metro East of St. Louis.
+Following the 2020 census and the subsequent redistricting cycle, the 13th congressional district was significantly altered to include Champaign, Urbana, most of Decatur and Springfield, and most of the Metro East of St. Louis.
 All of Macoupin County, and sections of Champaign, Macon, Madison, Piatt, Sangamon, and St. Clair Counties, are included in the new 13th.
-The redistricting turned the 13th district from a fairly even district to a more heavily Democratic-leaning one, and consequently it voted for a Democratic representative for the first time since 1892.
+The redistricting turned the 13th district from a fairly even district to a more heavily Democratic-leaning one, and consequently, it elected a Democratic representative for the first time since 1892.

-Recent statewide election results

-In the 2004 United States presidential election, this district voted for George W. Bush over John Kerry, 55% to 45%.
-However, in 2008 the district flipped and voted for Barack Obama in an almost reversed result from the previous election.